 This option is selected by default when Timing-Driven Place and Route is enabled.
-When this option is enabled, the layout tool selects the most timing critical pins on any Global network and moves them to the source that drives the Global resource.
+When this option is enabled, the layout tool selects the most timing critical pins on any Global network and moves them to the source that drives the Global resource (proactively attempts to improve timing by putting timing-critical pins onto routed resources).

+In addition, if the driver for the global was a fabric register, the driver is replicated.
 When a driver register is replicated, the duplicate names are printed.
 Each set of names should be used in place of the original register in any specified timing constraint.